sdroege/gstreamer-rs/docs/gstreamer-gl/docs.md

 Get a function pointer to a specified opengl function, `name`.
 If the the specific function does not exist, NULL is returned instead.

-Platform specfic functions (names starting 'egl', 'glX', 'wgl', etc) can also be retrieved using this method.
+Platform specific functions (names starting 'egl', 'glX', 'wgl', etc) can also be retrieved using this method.

 Note: This function may return valid function pointers that may not be valid